JuliaIntervals/CharibdeOptim.jl/docs/src/index.md

    - Advised to keep it around 10 to 20 times the dimension of search-space.
    - Default is set to 10 times the dimension of search-space.
 5. `debug`
-   - You have to set it to `true` to access debug mode of .
+   - You have to set it to `true` to access debug mode of.

 ## Acknowledge constraints